google/exposure-notifications-server/docs/design/verification_protocol.md

 verification server to the exposure notification key server.

 * `tekhmac` : The HMAC of the TEKs that was presented to the PHA verification server.
 This must be calculated in a specific way (see below).
-* `phadata` : Contains a map of claims for the PHA to communicate back to the mobile app and/or the exposure notification key server.
-This specific implementation of the exposure notification key server will disregard and never save the `phadata`
+This is REQUIRED.
+Base64 encoded string property.
+* `reportType` : One of 'confirmed', 'likely', or 'negative.
+Will set the ReportType on all TEKs that are uploaded with this certificate.
+String property.
+* `symptomOnsetInterval` : uses the same 10 minute interval timing as TEKs use.
+If an interval is provided that isn not the start of a UTC day, then it will be rounded down to the beginning of that UTC day.
+And from there the days +/- symptom onset will be calculated.
+Int property.
 * `trisk` : Contains an array of transmission risk overrides to enact when importing the associated keys.
-If data is present in this field, it will override the data in the upload from the device.
+If data is present in this field, it will override the data in the upload from the device. _Deprecated, only populate if your system is not using the new report type and +/- symptom onset data._

 The verification server can indicate a specific key ID to use by setting the `kid` header attribute in the JWT.